Dhvani-intwala/Disney-Quiz/README.md

     - enjoy the game,
     - see my score after I answer the last question,
     - be able to re-play the game and compare my score
-    - As a user, I want a responsive site so I can play the game on any device.
+    - have a responsive site so I can play the game on any device.

 ## User experience (UX/UI)
 ### **Colour Palatte**